 Japan is contradictory, yet harmonious.
 Overwhelming, yet calming.
 Japan is a country of contrasts.

-We instantly fell in love with Japan and it quickly climbed the ranks as one of our favourite countries.
-I hold close my fond memories of Japan and hope that one day I will return to experience more of this beautiful country.
+On our first trip to Japan, we instantly fell in love.
+Japan quickly climbed the ranks as one of our favourite countries.
+I hold close many fond memories of travelling in Japan and hope that one day I will return to experience more of Japan’s beautiful places and culture.

 What to Expect on Your First Trip to Japan